March 8 is International Womens Day

 Maternity and Paternity Leave

 Maternity provisions shaped around the traditional role of women as the main carers for children and dependents no longer reflect the reality of lives in the 21st century.
 The importance of fathers in parenting and caring and the aspirations of women for equal careers with men demand new policy that supports sharing of caring and equal career opportunities throughout the lifecycle.
 Working Better has explored different approaches to supporting working parents, that will remove the caring penalty currently attached to women.
-Read our response to the Government's consultation 'Choice for families: additional paternity leave and pay' or find out more from our Working Better research.

 Violence against Women